 Input: MA_length(20); vars: MA(0), color(white), MA_histo(1); MA=average(Close, MA_length); If MA>MA and MA>MA then color=Green; If MA<MA and MA<MA then color=Red; Plot1( MA_histo, “MA”,color,0,3 );

-Some indicator settings must also be changed in Tradestation :
+we must also change some indicator settings in Tradestation :

 Now you have only the TradeStation Histogram in your chart.
-The green-red histogram on TradeStation can be used to display a large number of indicators.
+We can use the green-red histogram on TradeStation to display a large number of indicators.

 We can also create another histogram that shows us when prices are below or above the moving average.

-Also in this case with a red and green histogram, we will have the red color when the prices will be below the moving average while the green color will be above.
+Also, in this case, with a red and green histogram, we will have the red color when the prices are below the moving average while the green color will be above.